Advice for High-Risk Times in Student’s Life

 Facing a Relapse

 If your student has gone through treatment and relapses, do not consider this a failure.
-Most alcoholics and addicts relapse.
-The most important issue is to get them back into treatment/12 step program as soon as possible.
+Many individuals struggling with alcoholism and addiction relapse.
+The most important concern is for the individual to get into a recovery/sobriety plan.
+This may include a treatment center either in-patient or out-patient care along with entering a 12 step/other program as soon as possible.

-Vanderbilt has recently developed a recovery support program to support and assist recovering students.
-You or your student may contact the Office of Student Health and Wellness at (firstname.lastname@example.org) for more information.
+Vanderbilt has a recovery support program to support and assist recovering students.
+We also have Recovery Housing for the first time on Vanderbilt’s campus for individuals with a minimum of six month of sobriety.
+You or your young adult may contact the Office of Wellness Programs & Alcohol Education at (firstname.lastname@example.org) for more information.

 - Call the Office of Wellness Programs & Alcohol Education to communicate your concern and willingness to be involved with getting your student immediate help.